 NIH Presentations on Compliance

-Note: Some terminology used in these presentations may have changed but the compliance principles have not.
-Please refer to the Glossary on the NIH Grants Policy for current terms and definitions.
+Note: Some terminology used in these presentations may have changed, but the compliance principles have not.
+Please refer to the Glossary on the NIH Grants Policy website for current terms and definitions.

-If you have questions or concerns about an NIH grant you may consider contacting:
+If you have questions or concerns about an NIH award you should first contact:

-To make a formal allegation about an NIH funded grant or cooperative agreement contact either:
+To make a formal allegation about an NIH-funded grant or cooperative agreement, contact:

 HHS OIG Hotline

-Matters involving fraud, waste and mismanagement in any Department of Health and Human Services program(s), including NIH funded grants or cooperative agreements, should be reported to the Office of Inspector General (OIG).
+Matters involving whistleblower compliants, or fraud, waste and mismanagement in any Department of Health and Human Services program(s), including NIH-funded grants or cooperative agreements, should be reported to the Office of Inspector General (OIG).
 The OIG maintains a hotline which offers a confidential means for reporting vital information.